withastro/astro.build/src/pages/blog/astro-1-beta-release.md

 For the last decade, developer tools have optimized for a single type of project—JavaScript *applications,* typically Single Page Applications (SPAs).
 SPA frameworks have revolutionized the way we build software on the web, dominating the last decade of web development.

 But even the best SPAs come with trade-offs, some of which make little sense in less stateful, content-based websites.
-[Thoughtworks](https://www.thoughtworks.com/radar/techniques?blipid=202203006) said it best:
+[Thoughtworks Technology Radar](https://www.thoughtworks.com/radar/techniques?blipid=202203006) said it best:

-> "Too often [we see teams] blindly accepting the complexity of **SPAs by default** even when the business needs don't justify it.” — Thoughtworks Technology Radar
+> "Too often [we see teams] blindly accepting the complexity of **SPAs by default** even when the business needs don't justify it.” — [Thoughtworks Technology Radar](https://www.thoughtworks.com/radar/techniques?blipid=202203006)

 This got us thinking... what *would* a web framework designed for content-focused websites look like?
 How would a tool that prioritized performance shift our approach?
 If we abandoned the notion that SPAs are always better, could we push the web forward the same way that JSX did almost 10 years ago?